 “Why would anyone do that,” Hutchinson asked.
 “Why don’t someone do something?”

-Mississippi law has little patience for graverobbing, digging up bodies or any of that ghoulish stuff.
-Offenders face up to three years imprisonment or a $5,000 fine for that dirty business.
+Mississippi law has little patience for grave-robbing, digging up bodies or similar ghoulish behavior.
+Offenders face up to three years of imprisonment or a $5,000 fine for such dirty business.
 Plowing over a Black person and planting beans on their face is a different matter, however.
-Rugged, go-getter behavior like that—in the service of capitalism, no less—warrants only a misdemeanor fine of $500, according to state law.
+Rugged, go-getter behavior in the service of capitalism warrants only a misdemeanor fine of $500, according to state law.
 A Pearl River County man recently faced felony charges for robbing a cemetery in 2017, but that was a much younger cemetery.
 (Plus, it contained white people.)

 What confuses Black Indianola residents is why the headstones are gone, if nobody’s stolen the land for planting.
 Nearly every inch of the Mississippi Delta is covered with some sort of crop.
 Rows of corn, soybeans and sorghum blanket every acre that is not cut by a waterway or bayou.
 A field of beans tiptoes up to the very edge of the cemetery border, but stops just short of the fertile section containing human remains.